 The internal clutter still creeps in, and some days I ask myself if what I did was crazy.
 On those days, I read a favorite quote I found years ago:

 “Any real change implies the breakup of the world as one has always known it, the loss of all that gave one identity, the end of safety.
 And at such a moment, unable to see and not daring to imagine what the future will bring forth, one clings to what one knew, or thought one knew; to what one possessed or dreamed one possessed.
-Yet it is only when one is able, without bitterness or self pity to surrender a dream one has long cherished or a privilege one has long possessed, that one is set free; that one has set oneself free; for higher dreams, for greater privileges.”
+Yet it is only when one is able, without bitterness or self-pity to surrender a dream one has long cherished or a privileged one has long possessed, that one is set free; that one has set oneself free; for higher dreams, for greater privileges.”

 Nobody Knows My Name